carun/carun.github.io/content/essays/2026-04-17-four-suttas-for-better-living.md

 * **Right mindfulness** becomes continuous, clear awareness of body, feeling, mind and phenomena
 * **Right concentration** becomes a mind collected, steady and free of impurities

-So the path is simple.
-It just needs patience and perseverence.
-Approach it with a three step process:

-1. Observe clearly
-2. Understand the process
-3. Let go of the illusion and live the process.

-Because suffering doesn't end by force.
+The path is simple, though not easy.
+Observe clearly, understand the process, let go of the illusion.
+Suffering doesn't end by force.
 It ends when it is truly understood.